NEWSMAKER-Unilever turns to former Heinz exec to steer new course

 Analysts said Schumacher's appointment signalled Unilever was, for now, unlikely to spin off its food business, which makes Colman's condiments and Knorr stock cubes, given his experience at Heinz as well as dairy firm FrieslandCampina.

-"Why hire a food exec if you are planning to sell the food business?"
-Bernstein's Bruno Monteyne said.
-"Selling the food business will always be on the cards, but I doubt that it is top priority in the short term."
+"Why hire a food exec if you are planning to sell the food business?" asked Bernstein's Bruno Monteyne, adding time would tell whether Schumacher was the right choice.

+"Is he in a good position to turn around the food business?
+Let's give him a chance.
+But I am not sure that his past experience of running a dairy commodity trading business, with additional brands, is the best place.
+The average margin in his last business was 3 to 4% EBIT margins ... that is not what Unilever is aiming for."

+Art Winkleblack, another former colleague of Schumacher and the former finance chief of Heinz, was relaxed about Schumacher's relative lack of experience in personal care.

 In 2021, the food unit's operating profit margin was 14.7% versus 20.4% in beauty and personal care.
 Historically, food sales have grown at 1-3% versus 3-5% at personal care, said Tineke Frikee, a fund manager at Waverton Asset Management.